Science and technology studies in India: Origin and development

 In the 1990s, the field became vibrant with the intervention of a group of social historians of science inspired by postcolonial studies such as David Arnold, Robert S. Anderson, Deepak Kumar, Dhruv Raina, S. Irfan Habib, Itty Abraham, Gyan Prakash. and Zaheer Baber.
 Works of sociologists like Harish Naraindas, VV Krishna, V. Sujatha, E.Haribabu and Binaykumar Patnaik also are significant to the development of the field, along with the philosophical enquiries of Prajit K. Basu and Sunder Sarukkai.
-Extensive research carried out by Rajeseswari S. Raina on agricultural knowledge systems and developmental practices, Neelam Kumar's work on women and science and Pranav Desai's work on systems of innovations also must be noted.
+Extensive research carried out by Rajeswari S Raina on agricultural knowledge systems and developmental practices, Neelam Kumar's work on women and science and Pranav Desai's work on systems of innovations also must be noted.

 In the wake of the 'Sokal Affair' in the western academia, a similar debate was triggered in India, mainly in the pages of Economic and Political Weekly, where Alan Sokal himself participated.
 This controversy is popularly known as the 'Indian science wars'.
 The debate resumed in the wake of the publication of a renowned philosopher of science, Meera Nanda's books on the cultural relativist position on Postcolonial Studies of Science.
 Her defense of science and the Enlightenment values played a central role in sustaining the Indian Science War in the 2000s.
 Following the publication of her book, Prophets Facing Backward (2004), the journal Social Epistemology published a special issue that discussed the responses of STS scholars like Sandra Harding to the arguments in Nanda's book and counter-rebuts from Nanda.